 HIV and Dementia

-What is HIV-linked dementia?
+What is HIV-related dementia?

 HIV/AIDS affects many of the body's organ systems, including the brain and nervous system.
 Most people don't know that HIV actually makes its way to the brain early in the disease process.
 HIV encephalopathy is caused by HIV spreading in the brain and harming it.
-It is one cause of dementia in people who have HIV.
-The greater the spread of infection in the brain and the more damage that results, the worse the dementia symptoms become.
+It is 1 cause of dementia in people who have HIV.
+The greater the spread of infection in the brain and the more damage that results, the worse the dementia symptoms may become.

-What causes HIV-linked dementia?
+What causes HIV-related dementia?

 When HIV spreads to the brain, it causes inflammation and damage to brain cells.
 Unchecked over time, it will often cause nervous system problems or thinking problems that lead to dementia.
 The greater the spread of infection in the brain and the greater the damage that results, the worse the dementia symptoms become.
-People with HIV may also become infected with other organisms, such as cytomegalovirus and toxoplasmosis.
+People with HIV may also become infected with other organisms, such as syphilis, cytomegalovirus, and toxoplasmosis.
 They can also develop cancer, such as lymphoma of the central nervous system.
 Each of these infections or health problems can cause a drop in mental function, very much like that caused by HIV.

-What are the symptoms of HIV-linked dementia?
+What are the symptoms of HIV-related dementia?

 • Memory loss